-- 45. The project will provide significant economic, social and environmental benefits to the target communities.
-The target communities were selected in a participatory manner focusing on poor and vulnerable communities as well as women and women headed households.
+- 51. The target communities were selected in a participatory manner focusing on poor and vulnerable communities as well as women and women headed households.
 The beneficiaries of the project are amongst the most vulnerable population of the country: rural communities with low human development indicators, highly dependent on natural resources taking into account restrictions of protected areas.
 It's expected through the project to integrate appropriate considerations of climate change and variability into daily practices among beneficiaries.
 The project will particularly target: - Rural communities: The livelihoods on livelihoods are highly dependent on climate, particularly for those communities that are considered the most vulnerable.
-Support to the development of agricultural value chains and energy saving technologies will help sustaining and improving income opportunities for local communities. - Small scalefarmers: The project will help improving their production systems using a low cost/organic/nontraditional approaches that would contribute to increase their productivity, maintain their income and their resilience to climate change.
+Support to the development of agricultural value chains and energy saving technologies will help sustaining and improving income opportunities for local communities. - Small scale farmers: The project will help improving their production systems using a low cost/organic/nontraditional approaches that would contribute to increase their productivity, maintain their income and their resilience to climate change.

-- Women: specifically women-headed households will benefit from improvements on the supply of irrigation water, implementation of sustainable and organic measures for agricultural sectors. - Civil society organizations: Civil society and community based organizations, such as farmers' organizations and associations of local producers, women groups and schools as well as local government administration will benefit from the project through capacity building support and training, as well as support to better plan, manage and monitor climate smart agricultural interventions.

-46. The number of direct and indirect project beneficiaries is estimated as follows:

-- Total number of beneficiaries (direct and indirect): 16000 people - o Beneficiaries in communities adjacent to Khosrov Forest State Reserve: 4500 people - o Beneficiaries in communities adjacent to Dilijan National Park: 12500 people - Beneficiaries benefitting from targeted capacity building: 300 people
+- Women: specifically women-headed households will benefit from improvements on the supply of irrigation water, implementation of sustainable and organic measures for agricultural sectors. - Civil society organizations: Civil society and community based organizations, such as farmers' organizations and associations of local producers, women groups and schools as well as local government administration will benefit from the project through capacity building support and training, as well as support to better plan, manage and monitor climate smart agricultural interventions. - 52.
+The number of direct and indirect project beneficiaries is estimated as follows: - Total number of beneficiaries (direct and indirect): 16000 people - o Beneficiaries in communities adjacent to Khosrov Forest State Reserve: 4500 people - o Beneficiaries in communities adjacent to Dilijan National Park: 12500 people - Beneficiaries benefitting from targeted capacity building: 300 people